 If you’re only visiting the beautiful islands of Southern Thailand for 1-2 weeks, it can be overwhelming (but exciting) choosing the perfect one to visit; whether it’s for a relaxing holiday, honeymoon, nightlife or an island-hopping adventure.
 We’ve visited a wide range of islands of the Andaman and Gulf coasts and have put together this handy guide that features the highlights, appeal and recommendations for each.

 Some of the popular islands we visited didn’t make our list, notably the Phuket area.
 Find out why at the bottom of the article.
-Use our recommendations to help you plan the perfect Thai beach getaway!
+Use our recommendations for the best islands in Thailand to help you plan the perfect beach getaway!

 Koh Phi Phi

 Koh Phi Phi was one of our favourite places in Thailand.
 Although it is quite touristic and can be busy, the natural environment of limestone cliffs and hidden caves and bays is visually stunning and a must see.
 The island is large enough to have numerous bars, restaurants and activities to enjoy but also has a quieter side with luxury hotels and private beaches.
 Everything can be reached on foot and cars are banned on the island.